Does Exercise Really Build Strong Bones? Yes, But Not The Way You Might Think

 On the other hand, British researchers found that both young and older women who performed brief bursts of high-intensity, weight-bearing exercise had stronger bones than those who didn't.
 But this study showed a simple association, not causality.

 Randomized, controlled studies have been largely discouraging.
-A 2006 randomized study found that moderate-intensity aerobic (not resistance) training did nothing for bone mineral density.
-A 2017 randomized study of resistance and aerobic training also found no effect on bone mineral density, though this study was in breast cancer survivors who were taking estrogen-blocking medication.
+A 2006 randomized study found that moderate-intensity aerobic (not resistance) training did nothing for bone mineral density3.
+A 2017 randomized study of resistance and aerobic training also found no effect on bone mineral density4, though this study was in breast cancer survivors who were taking estrogen-blocking medication.